ahsan/GifHub/infra/README.md

 # Steps for Deployment

+> Please note that these steps (and scripts) have been mainly tested on Linux.
+Other OS's might warrant some minor changes.

 ## Infrastructure

 This portion will guide you through the process of bringing up the required AWS infrastructure using Terraform.